MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/set-officewebappsmachine.md

 (Get-OfficeWebAppsFarm).Machines
 ```

-This example shows the roles held by each server in the farm.
+This example shows the roles held by each server in the Office Online Server farm.